HellBreecher/Arcanum-Forge/README.md

 # Arcanum

-Arcanum is licensed under All Rights Reserved for the time being.
-GitHub is strictly used for the Issue tracker.
+Arcanum is licensed under GNU GPL v3.

 If you dont know the PROPER way to submit an "Issue" go watch this guide - https://www.youtube.com/watch?v=lKfOwkV0nNI - By JadedCat